CLRX/CLRX-mirror/doc/GcnInstrsVopc.md

 V_CMPX_EQ_U32 VCC, V0, V1 # V0==V1, store result to EXEC, signal for any sNaN
 ```

+NOTE: In GCN 1.4 architecture, CLAMP modifier enabled signalling exception when NaN in
+inputs was encountered.

 ### Class instructions

 List of class instructions: